Ready to Submit Your Documents?

 Preparing Your Documents for Upload

-Please be advised that only the documents indicated on the Upload Page can be submitted using this method.
+Please be advised that only the documents indicated in your external,Choose>Ryerson Applicant Portal can be submitted using this method.
 Any/all other documents that you wish to submit in support of your application must be submitted via the Ontario Universities’ Application Centre (if applicable) or by mail/courier.
 Ryerson University reserves the right to remove an uploaded document if the quality of the document is unacceptable (e.g. illegible), if a virus is detected, or if the document does not match the item on the checklist.

 If not on the transcript, the grading scale must also be provided (usually found on the reverse).